How to use CRM Filters?

 Filter grouping can also be done using the ALL grouping instead of ANY.
 In this case, only contacts that satisfy all the conditions in the group will be shown in the result.
 For example, let’s search for all contacts in Georgia who have a work phone:

-Figure 6: Filter using ALL grouping
+Figure 6: Filter using All grouping

 In Figure 6, there are two conditions grouped by ALL.
 They are:

-State is GA
+1. State is GA

-Work Phone is not …
+2. Work Phone is not …

-Now go back to Figure 1 and you will see that only contact 1 satisfies both these conditions.
+You will see that only contact 1 satisfies both these conditions.

 Complex Filters